strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 ### Configuring the table fields

-Right above the list view table, on the right side of the interface, a settings <Fa-Cog /> button is displayed.
-It allows to access the settings that can be configured for the list view of your collection type (see [Configuring view of content type](../content-types-builder/configuring-view-of-content-type.md)), and to choose which fields to display in the table.
+Right above the list view table, on the right side of the interface, a settings button <Fa-Cog /> is displayed.
+It allows to access the configurations that can be set for the list view of your collection type (see [Configuring view of content type](../content-types-builder/configuring-view-of-content-type.md)), and to choose which fields to display in the table.

 ::: tip NOTE
 Configuring the displayed field of the table in the way detailed below is only temporary: the configurations will be resetted as soon as the page is refreshed or when navigating the admin panel outside the Content Manager.
 For permanent configurations, please refer to [Configuring view of content type](../content-types-builder/configuring-view-of-content-type.md).